Cyclone Yaku: Meteorological history

 On 7 March, SENAMHI reported an "unorganized tropical cyclone".
-SENAMHI researchers were able to identify the formation of the cyclone at the end of February, and also stated that the unusual phenomenon would remain in the Peruvian sea but would not affect any cities on the Peruvian and Ecuadorian coasts.
-They also reported that moderate to heavy rainfall would develop on the northern coast and highlands of Peru from 9 to 11 March and that the cyclone would not become a hurricane.
-The system was named "Cyclone Yaku", with the word "Yaku" coming from the Quechuan translation of "water".
+SENAMHI researchers identified the formation of the cyclone in late February.
+Also they stated that the unusual phenomenon would remain in the Peruvian sea but would not affect any cities on the Peruvian and Ecuadorian coasts.
+They also reported that moderate to heavy rainfall would develop on Peru's northern coast and highlands from 9 to 11 March and that the cyclone would not become a hurricane.
+The system was named "Cyclone Yaku" by National Service of Meteorology and Hydrology of Peru, with the word "Yaku" coming from the Quechua translation of "water".

-On 10 March, the National Institute of Meteorology and Hydrology (INAMHI) in Ecuador reported that Yaku was moving away from Ecuador and would no longer have a direct impact on the country.
+On 10 March, the National Institute of Meteorology and Hydrology (INAMHI) in Ecuador reported that Cyclone Yaku was moving away from Ecuador and no longer posed a direct threat to the country.
 In Peru, it was predicted that precipitation from the event would last through mid-March while precipitation from warm sea temperatures would occur into April.
+Yaku dissipated on 20 March.

 According to Michael Linthon, the director of Oceanography and Marine Meteorology at the Instituto Oceanográfico de la Armada del Ecuador (INOCAR), the effects of climate change on oceans contributed towards the occurrence of Cyclone Yaku.

 Impact

+Total damages from Yaku in Peru and Ecuador reached $690 million USD.

 Peru

 Settlements along the desert coast of Peru often do not have drainage systems, and even small amounts of precipitation prove problematic for affected areas.
-Peru's capital city Lima is one of the most arid cities in the world, only receiving an average of 10 millimeters of precipitation annually.
+Lima, Peru's capital city, is one of the most arid cities in the world, only receiving an average of 10 millimeters of precipitation annually.
 The cyclone happened during the widespread protests that had been occurring since the 2022 Peruvian political crisis.